pypsa-meets-earth/governance/GOVERNANCE_pme.md

 ## Role Description and Processes

-### Community Participant
+### Participant

 Anyone can contribute by using PyPSA-meets-Earth tools, providing feedback, joining discussions, submitting issues and PRs, or helping others.

-### Collaborator
+### Contributor

-Collaborators actively engage with the community and support others.
+Contributors actively engage with the community and support others across all streams (code, docs, tools, community).

+#### Becoming a Contributor

+- Participate actively (e.g., merged PR, regular discussion, or content creation).
+- Recognition is informal and based on ongoing participation.

+### Maintainer

+Maintainers manage daily project contributions, review PRs, and ensure quality across all streams.

 #### Nomination Process

-1. Open an issue in the community repo using the `collaborator-nomination` label.
-2. Assign current maintainers as reviewers.
-3. Approval requires a supermajority of repo maintainers within 14 days.
-4. Accepted collaborators will be added to the GitHub organization with appropriate permissions.

-### Committer

-Committers are regular contributors with write access.

-#### Nomination Process

-1. Open an issue in the community repo using the `committer-nomination` label.
+1. Open an issue in the community repo using the `maintainer-nomination` label.
-2. Assign current maintainers as reviewers.
+2. Assign current Maintainers as reviewers.
-3. Approval requires a supermajority of repo maintainers within 14 days.
-4. Accepted committers will be granted write access to the scoped repositories.

-### Maintainers

-Maintainers manage daily project contributions, review PRs, and ensure quality.

-> Note: Maintainer responsibilities may require significant time and commitment.
-To avoid burnout, current maintainers are working on processes to reduce barriers and distribute responsibilities.
+3. Approval is by lazy consensus (if no objections in 7 days, nomination is accepted).
+4. If consensus cannot be reached, a supermajority vote of Maintainers may be called.

 #### Removal or Resignation

-Maintainers may step down voluntarily or be removed by supermajority vote due to inactivity or other circumstances.
+Maintainers may step down voluntarily or be removed by lazy consensus (or supermajority vote if needed) due to inactivity or other circumstances.

 ### Steering Committee

-Responsible for strategic direction, cross-repo concerns, and governance decisions.
+Responsible for strategic direction, cross-repo/stream concerns, and governance decisions.
 Duties include:

-- Reviewing proposals for new sub-projects
+- Reviewing proposals for new sub-projects or streams
 - Establishing Working Groups
 - Approving governance and role changes
-- Voting on significant RFCs
+- Voting on significant RFCs (if consensus fails)

 ## Stepping Down / Emeritus Process

-Contributors can step down to a lower role or request emeritus status by contacting the maintainers.
+Contributors can step down to a lower role or request emeritus status by contacting the Maintainers.

 ---

-**NOTE:** The current list of maintainers and Steering Committee members is maintained in [MAINTAINERS](MAINTAINERS.md).
+**NOTE:** The current list of Maintainers and Steering Committee members is maintained in [MAINTAINERS](MAINTAINERS.md).

 ## Definitions

+### Lazy Consensus

+A decision-making process where a proposal is accepted if no one objects within a set period (usually 5-7 days).
+Objections should be accompanied by reasoning and, ideally, alternatives.

 ### Supermajority

 A supermajority is defined as two-thirds of members in the group (66%).
-A supermajority of Maintainers is required for certain decisions as outlined above.
-Voting on decisions can happen on the mailing list, GitHub, Slack, email, or via a voting service, when appropriate.
-Maintainers can either vote "agree, yes, +1", "disagree, no, -1", or "abstain".
+Used only if lazy consensus fails.
+Voting can happen on the mailing list, GitHub, Discord, email, or via a voting service, when appropriate.
+Members can either vote "agree, yes, +1", "disagree, no, -1", or "abstain".
 A vote passes when supermajority is met.
 An abstain vote equals not voting at all.